carbon-language/carbon-lang/llvm/tools/llvmc/doc/LLVMC-Reference.rst

     $ cd $LLVMC_DIR
     $ make LLVMC_BUILTIN_PLUGINS=MyPlugin LLVMC_BASED_DRIVER_NAME=mydriver

-This works with both srcdir==objdir and srcdir != objdir, but assumes that the plugin source directory was placed under ``$LLVMC_DIR/plugins``.
+This works with both srcdir == objdir and srcdir != objdir, but assumes that the plugin source directory was placed under ``$LLVMC_DIR/plugins``.

 Sometimes, you will want a 'bare-bones' version of LLVMC that has no